What is the message of Psalm 23 for us today?

 "Afraid?
 Why should I be afraid?
 We've passed through worse things than a storm of rain before.
 He who has protected us for so long will protect us now."

 As Renzo crouched behind that hut, hiding from the authorities, he could hardly believe his ears.
 That sweet melodic voice!
-Could it be Lucia?
+Could that have been Lucia?

-It is a climatic moment for this engaged couple, hero and heroine of Alessandro Manzoni's novel, I Promessi Sposi (The Betrothed).
-The voice talking about the care and protection of our Good Shepherd is indeed Lucia.
+It is a climatic moment for this engaged couple who are the hero and heroine of Alessandro Manzoni's 1927 historical novel, I promessi sposi (The Betrothed).
+The voice talking about the care and protection of our Good Shepherd was indeed Lucia.
 At long last the two lovers are reunited.

-An undisputed classic of Italian literature, I Promessi Sposi takes place 300 years ago when much of Italy was at the mercy of petty noblemen who, with their bands of arrogant desperados, trampled law and justice underfoot.
+An Italian literature classic, I promessi sposi takes place 300 years ago when much of Italy was at the mercy of petty noblemen whose bands of arrogant desperados ran roughshod over law and justice.

 One of these villains is Don Rodrigo.
 He is intent on forcing Lucia to marry him instead of Renzo.
 She refuses and is forced to flee her peaceful village to escape his clutches.

 The novel is the story of Lucia's and Renzo's search for each other in the turbulent history of early 17th-century Italy.
 It is very much a "valley of the shadow of death" described in Psalms 23.
-It was a time of violent bread riots in Milan, the ravages of the Thirty Years War, famine, and finally the horrors of a bubonic plague epidemic.
+It was a time of violent bread riots, the ravages of the Thirty Years War, famine, and the horrors of a bubonic plague epidemic.

 In fact, it is a camp for dying plague victims that Renzo and Lucia are reunited after he hears her talking about the comfort and care of the Lord.